DIAGNijmegen/covid19-imaging-ai/README.md

 AI | [:computer_mouse:](https://arxiv.org/abs/2003.0503) | Rapid AI Development Cycle for the Coronavirus (COVID-19) Pandemic: Initial Results for Automated Detection & Patient Monitoring using Deep Learning CT Image Analysis | arXiv

 ### X-Ray

+## Contribute

+Know of anything that should be listed here?
+Feel free to submit a pull request or open an issue for anything else!

+You can also get in touch via [email](mailto:bram.dewilde@radboudumc.nl).